 The life of cattle can he divided into three stages like poultry, namely:

-1. Calf hood
+- Calf hood

 (a) Rearing of calves: Calves could be regarded as animals from birth till they attain the age of six months after which they become growers.

-(i) Calf Buildings or Pens: Calves are best reared indoors in the tropics as calves are likely to be easily infected with internal parasites round in pastures.
+(i) Calf Buildings or Pens: Calves are best reared indoors in the tropics as calves are likely to be easily infected with internal parasites around in pastures.
 Besides, calves do better with young and palatable grasses.
-It is difficult to keep grassing fields at this conditions.
+It is difficult to keep grassing fields at these conditions.
 Such should be cut from the pastures and fed to calves in Pens.
 The roof of a calf pen is simple.
-It may be of zinc or asbestos roof over concrete floor.
+It may be of zinc or asbestos roof over a concrete floor.
 This should be well drained.
 Side walls are not necessary.
 The sides of the pens are screened to keep off flies.

 The calf may suckle the dam.
 If the dam is milked for human use. he calf may be bucket-fed.
 Whichever is the method, the milk produced by the dam for the first three to four days called colostrum must be fed to the calf.
-In general, a calf is fed milk ration up to 8% of its body weight a day or 4 to 6 litres, in three feeds.
-The milk to be fed must be warmed to 29°C, the body temperature of a calf, him cold milk may result in calf diarrhea called Accour.
+In general, a calf is fed a milk ration up to 8% of its body weight a day or 4 to 6 litres, in three feeds.
+The milk to be fed must be warmed to 29°C, the body temperature of a calf, cold milk may result in calf diarrhoea called Accour.
 The bucket used in feeding must be scrubbed with soap after each feeding.

 Palm kernel meal – 50 parts

 Feed 1 to 1.5kg of this ration in a day.
 The milk feed is then reduced: young succulent grasses are ted in addition.
 The calf is finally weaned from milk when 12 to 14 weeks old.

 At every stage of cattle rearing, water must be made available to calves every day.